juliabennett/obama-or-bush/README.md

 Here's a few key components of this model:

 * Filters noise by removing numbers, punctuation, and tagging errors from the data.
-* Creates two type of features: 1) tf-idf scores from regular ol' 1-grams, and 2) tf scores from 2-grams describing parts of speech (e.g. "NOUN VERB").
+* Creates two types of features: 1) tf-idf scores from regular ol' 1-grams, and 2) tf scores from 2-grams describing parts of speech (e.g. "NOUN VERB").
 * Selects about 1500 of these features based on their chi-squared scores.
-* Uses a support vector machine with a linear kernel and a regularization parameter about equal to 10.
+* Uses a support vector machine with a linear kernel.
+The regularization parameter is about equal to 10.

 Since Bush and Obama both use very particular opening and closing greetings, I removed the first and last sentence of each speech before creating any models.
 This ensured that prediction is based only on true content.